*Last updated: May 2026 β tested on my live Hyperliquid account (referral code RICH888) on 2026-05-03 using a small ETH-PERP position.*

 Bottom Line

-Setting a stop loss on Hyperliquid takes 10 seconds.
-Not setting one can cost you your entire account.
-Whether you use the TP/SL toggle on entry or add a Stop Market order after, just do it — every single trade.
+Setting a stop loss on Hyperliquid takes about ten seconds.
+Skipping it has cost me real money.
+Whether you use the TP/SL toggle on entry or add a Stop Market order after the fact, the rule is the same: every trade gets a stop, and the stop is sized so that being wrong is survivable.

-If you're ready to start trading on Hyperliquid, sign up here to get started with a fee discount.
+If you're ready to start trading on Hyperliquid, you can sign up here and have the referral fee discount applied to your account automatically.

 ---

 *Affiliate disclosure: Some links in this article are referral links.
 If you sign up through them, we may earn a commission at no extra cost to you.
-This doesn't influence our opinions — we only recommend platforms we actively use.*
+This doesn't influence my opinions β I only recommend platforms I actively use, and Hyperliquid has been my primary perps venue since 2024.*